+While viewers will still have the freedom to pick between two streaming services, things will be a little more straightforward.
 With multiple ways to stream HBO’s coveted library of original content, there are probably some people who are wondering what sets these services apart from each other.
-While HBO Go and HBO Now have many similarities, HBO Max goes above and beyond the other two by offering the entirety of HBO’s library, plus a lot more.
+HBO Go and

 So, what do the three services cost?
 Well, this is where things get a little tricky.

-The vast majority of users access HBO Go via a cable or satellite subscription.
+The vast majority of HBO Go users access the service via a cable or satellite subscription.
 The monthly rate for HBO varies between providers and plans, and sometimes special offers will further reduce the price.
 Some providers have even dropped HBO subscriptions to as little as $5 a month, but you could be paying anywhere from nothing (via an introductory offer) to $20 on top of what you already pay for cable.

 If you’re a college student, you might be able to get HBO Go for free through your university.
 HBO’s website has detailed instructions on how to see if your school offers no-cost HBO, but basically, if you see your place of study listed under HBO Go’s list of TV providers, you’re good to go.

 Even then, however, HBO Max may still be the best option.
-At launch, HBO Max will be free for HBO subscribers who have AT&T, Cox Communications, Verizon Fios, Altice USA, and some other independent cable providers.
+At launch, HBO Max was free for HBO subscribers who have AT&T, Cox Communications, Verizon Fios, Altice USA, and some other independent cable providers.
+(Also, if you already have HBO Go or

 Every film, comedy special, and television series HBO offers is available regardless of whether you opt for HBO Go or HBO Now, and most content is available via both services at the same time as its original broadcast.
+That should remain the same when the two are consolidated into a single app.
 The interfaces for both apps are also very similar — so much so, in fact, that the methods for navigating one will transfer to the other.
-They’re easy to figure out, with helpful sections that showcase both “featured” content and new releases.
+They’re easy to figure out, with helpful sections that showcase both featured content and new releases.

 |HBO Go||HBO Now|